abdellatif-temsamani/BeatBoard/README.md

 - Testing on new hardware
 - Documentation improvements

-See our GitHub repository for contribution guidelines.
+See our [Contributing Guide](.github/CONTRIBUTING.md) for detailed guidelines.

 ## 🐛 Troubleshooting